-WHO IS TAXABLE

-RSA 77:3 and Rev 900
+WHO IS TAXABLE UNDER RSA 77:3 AND REV 900

-INDIVIDUALS PARTNERSHIPS, LLCs, ASSOCIATIONS FIDUCIARIES IF: IF: IF: Inhabitant or resident of New Hampshire for any part of the taxable period; and Entity has non-transferable shares; Entity has non-transferable shares; Gross interest and dividend income from all sources exceeds \$2,400 for individual single filers or \$4800 for Gross interest and dividend income from all sources exceeds \$2,400 during the taxable period; married individuals filing a joint tax return during the taxable period.
-Fiduciaries derived their appointment from a New Hampshire court or the trust property is located in New Hampshire.
-Any partner, trustee, member or owner is an inhabitant or resident of New Hampshire.
+INDIVIDUALS PARTNERSHIPS, LLCs, ASSOCIATIONS FIDUCIARIES IF: Inhabitant or resident of New Hampshire for any part of the taxable period; and IF: Entity has non-transferable shares; IF: Entity has non-transferable shares; Gross interest and dividend income from all sources exceeds \$2,400 for individual single filers or \$4800 for married individuals filing a joint tax return during the taxable period.
+Gross interest and dividend income from all sources exceeds \$2,400 during the taxable period; Ususal place of business in New Hampshire; and Any partner, trustee, member or owner is an Gross interest and dividend income from all sources exceeds \$2,400 during the taxable period; Fiduciaries derived their appointment from a New Hampshire court or the trust property is located in New Hampshire. inhabitant or resident of New Hampshire.